 Throughout this Pillar, we study the current state of SAF Policies and SAF Refineries planned for construction as a measure and assessment of each country’s commitment towards sustainable aviation.
 While aspirations exist globally, the pace and scale of SAF adoption differ across countries.
 This Pillar aims to provide a comprehensive overview of the SAF landscape, identifying key players in SAF production, the policies in place to promote its use, and the upcoming infrastructure projects that signal a nation's commitment to greener aviation.
 By analyzing the strategies and commitments of various countries, we can benchmark progress and highlight best practices.

 Additionally, we evaluate the average age of aircraft fleets by country, noting that newer planes tend to be more fuel-efficient with fewer emissions.

+Finally, a factor is included that evaluates and identifies offset projects that are eligible for CORSIA in the region.
+As another important element that complements the other fundamental pillars, which have the objective of reducing CO2 emissions, and which cannot be carried out directly through improved technologies, and increased efficiency of operations, as well as through the use and production of sustainable aviation fuels.

 In summary, Pillar 1 offers a thorough examination of aviation's path toward sustainability.